jasonwadsworth/jasonwadsworth.github.io/_posts/2024-05-06-adding-paid-features-to-saas.md

 ### Learning

 One thing that is often overlooked when considering a free tier is the value of what you can learn by having more users using your app.
 If you've ever worked in a startup, or just have worked on an app with limited users, you know how challenging it can be to get feedback, and then to understand what value to put on the feedback you get.
-With a small set of users you aren't sure if the request from one or two users is really valuable or just valuable to them.
+With a small set of users, you aren't sure if the request from one or two users is really valuable or just valuable to them.
 As you increase the number of users in your app you have a chance to hear from a larger audience.
 That means a bigger sample size and more meaningful data.

 Keep this one in mind if you are deciding whether or not to hold on to the lower tier(s) of your app.

 It's also important to always understand your users.
 Users at different tiers sometimes have different needs.
 Be sure to weigh your feedback in light of who you are getting the feedback from and test any hypothesis against all of your user personas.

+It's also important to always understand your users.
+Users at different tiers sometimes have different needs.
+Be sure to weigh your feedback in light of who you are getting the feedback from and test any hypothesis against all of your user personas.

 ### Enablement

-One last point I'll make on the "why" is that it can enable you to do things that you can't do for free, or can't do at the price of your current app.
-Imagine you want to add some cool AI feature to your app.
-It sounds like a great idea but you quickly realize that giving it away is just too expensive.
+Speaking of understanding user needs, one last point on the "why" of offering tiers is that it can enable you to do things that you can't do for free, or can't do at the price of your current app.
+Imagine you want to add a cool AI feature to your app.
+It sounds like a great idea, but you quickly realize that giving it away for free is too expensive.
 By adding a new tier you can charge a fee that makes adding that feature an option.
 This can be true even if you aren't looking to make money; you can price it in a way that at least covers the cost.

 ## Tier Management